partabparmar/Timeseriesforecasting-of-bitcoin-prediction/README.md

 # Timeseriesforecasting of bitcoin prediction
-  we choose LSTM model to implement the future value bitcoin price per days
+  we choose LSTM model to implement the future values of bitcoin price per days